Shannon-E-Taylor/Limeseg_cell_analysis/README.md

 # Limeseg cell analysis
-Scripts to proccess and analyse .ply files generated from LimeSeg
+Scripts to process and analyse .ply files generated from LimeSeg